wilsonify/wilsonify.github.io/content/recipes/LOWFAT FARMHOUSE DIP112.md

 1 Throw the tofu, shallot, and garlic into a blender or food processor and run until it looks all smooth.
 Throw in the rest of the ingredients and pulse it a couple of times so everything gets chopped up and mixed in but the herbs are still kinda visible.
 2 Let it sit in the fridge at least 1 hour before serving so that the flavors can get to know each other.
 Serve with whatever vegetables you like and get to dipping.
 It will keep for 3 to 4 days in the fridge.
 WANT TO MAKE IT A DRESSING?
-Just add 2 TBL of unsweetened plain almond milk to the blender to make it easier to pour later.
-Fucking done.
+Just add 2 TBL of unsweetened plain almond milk to the blender to make it easier to pour later.  done.

 # modifications